-Our complete collection of ham recipes cover any meal you desire for the hamtastic dish of your dreams!
-Bonus, food safety and storage tips too.
+Our complete collection of ham recipes covers any meal you desire for the hamtastic dish of your dreams!
+Bonus, food safety, and storage tips too.

-My Ham Salad is a perfectly balanced delight of salty, sweet, and spicy, with smoky bits of ham and a light, creamy base that’s destined to top every cracker on your party buffet.
+My creamy ham salad is a perfectly balanced delight of salty, sweet, and spicy, with smoky bits of ham and a light, creamy base that’s destined to top every cracker on your party buffet.

 Perfect for lunchboxes or party appetizers, these ham and cheese pinwheels are a bite-size pick-me-up packed with protein and flavor.
 It’s a classic!

 My ham and bean soup is full of hearty, creamy white beans with a hint of fresh thyme and tender chunks of everyone’s favorite smoky, salty piece of pork.

 This hearty and comforting black eyed pea soup is loaded with layers of delicious flavor, lots of bacon and sausage, and of course black-eyed peas.

 Hawaiian macaroni salad brings a unique flavor to the table.
 The veggies & pasta are brought together by a super creamy dressing!